All of the information you'll need to find out how to Adopt a PWR Pug

 The Pug is a unique and special breed, requiring a unique and special home.
 Pugs are always rehomed with the applicant most suited to the specific needs of each individual pug.

 An adoption fee will apply, which is non-refundable.
-Before completing the ‘Adoption Application Form’, please read the following Guidance Notes and instructions on ‘How to Apply’, which includes the adoption fee information.
+Before proceeding to the ‘Adoption Application Form’, please read the following ‘Guidance Notes’ and instructions on ‘How to Apply’, which includes the adoption fee information.

 Please note that all applicants must reside in England or Wales and be aged over 21.